Math behind Expos

 I am currently wiring up some code to redo Expos for this -> http://www.rcindia.org/self-designed-diy-and-college-projects/flying-on-a-3d-joystick

 The code I have right now is very kludgy and broken and fidgety.
 I have tried various expression till now.
-Also checked out the code for er9x, pretty convoluted.
-Bang Head I understand the basic idea of expos pretty well, just need to get my head around the formula.
+Also checked out the code for er9x, pretty convoluted. :banghead: I understand the basic idea of expos pretty well, just need to get my head around the formula.

 I am little stumped at the moment by the maths that is involved for applying the exponential transformation/incorporating it while calculating the channel width.
-I'm hopeful with the kind of talent we have at RCI, from control theory and robotics and mathematics, I will get some advise from the seniors...
-Help Me I know we have cent percent scorers amongst us
+I'm hopeful with the kind of talent we have at RCI, from control theory and robotics and mathematics, I will get some advise from the seniors... :help: I know we have cent percent scorers amongst us

 Any help is appreciated, discussions trigger further thoughts...